NCAR/lrose-soloii/packer/README.md

 5. click the folder icon w/ the **plus (+)** sign on it
 6. select **Other** from the **Folder Path** dropdown menu
 7. use the file browser to select the host directory that you want to share w/ the virtual machine
-8. optionally, enter a **Folder Name** is you want to override the one that is automatically provided
+8. optionally, enter a **Folder Name** if you want to override the one that is automatically provided
 9. select the **Auto-mount** checkbox
 10. select the **Make Permanent** checkbox
 11. click **OK**